Ford Modular engine: Applications

-The engine is gradually replacing the 4.6L and 5.4L Modular V8 units in all Ford vehicles.
-This is the first time that Ford has used the "5.0" designation since the pushrod 5.0 was discontinued and replaced by the 4.6L Modular unit in the mid-90s.
+The engine is gradually replacing the 4.6 L and 5.4 L Modular V8 units in all Ford vehicles.
+This is the first time that Ford has used the "5.0" designation since the pushrod 5.0 was discontinued and replaced by the 4.6 L Modular unit in the mid-90s.

 Vehicles equipped with the 32-valve DOHC Ti-VCT 5.0 L include the following: